Total solar eclipse to bring black sun, sudden nightfall to Antarctica

 Because of the atypically large shadow, any fringes of daylight will be suppressed near the horizon, squashing back the prodigal “360 degree sunrise” that accompanies solar eclipses.
 It will also render totality darker, which amplifies the possibility that the aurora australis, or southern lights, may be visible simultaneously.

 Unfortunately for sky watchers, getting to Antarctica isn’t an easy task.
-Only the most affluent and intrepid will be able to experience Saturday’s eclipse, and even the lucky few that can are facing major travel complications involving covid-19 and the newly discovered omicron variant.
+Only the most affluent and intrepid will be able to experience Saturday’s eclipse, and even the lucky few that can are facing major travel complications involving the novel coronavirus and its newly detected omicron variant.

-Sky and Telescope Magazine had chartered a flight into totality that will leave from Chile, but travel uncertainty forced its cancellation.
+Sky and Telescope Magazine had chartered a flight into totality that was to leave from Chile, but travel uncertainty forced its cancellation.

 Direct Travel, which operates the website EclipseTours.com, advertised a cruise to the Southern Ocean to rendezvous with the moon’s shadow.
 Weather may be a challenge in the notoriously tempestuous region, but the cruise, which departs from Argentina, also features other sights, including a meeting with penguins on Antarctica’s Palmer Peninsula.
 Prices range between $13,000 and $33,000 per person.